top of page

 Difficulties Dealing with Grief

-Feelings of grief may persist despite the passage of time.
-Sometimes people experience a worsening of their symptoms.
 This kind of grief is called "complicated grief".
 Those experiencing complicated grief may not accept the fact that their loved one has died or wish they had died with them because of the immense guilt they feel.
-In the months and years following the death, they may withdraw within themselves out of a profound sense of despair and melancholy.
+In the months and years following the death, they may withdraw inside themselves out of a profound sense of despair and melancholy.

 Seeking Help